-A report this week has stated that UK workers lose 86 minutes a day due to losing internet connectivity.
+A recent report has stated that UK workers lose 86 minutes a day due to losing internet connectivity.

 Research of 1,000 office workers across multiple industries found that businesses across the UK struggle on a daily basis with poor internet connectivity.